kads1024/kads1024/README.md

 ## 👋 About Me

 I'm a software engineer who builds **real-time, performance-sensitive systems**.
-Games are where I sharpened that skill set — tight frame budgets, cache-friendly data layouts, and manual memory management leave very little room to be sloppy — but the engineering underneath travels well beyond them.
+Games are where I started to sharpened that skill set (tight frame budgets, cache-friendly data layouts, and manual memory management leave very little room to be sloppy), but the engineering underneath travels well beyond them.

 I work primarily in **C++** and **C#**, across **Unity**, **Unreal Engine**, and hand-rolled codebases.
 I care about clean architecture, readable code that survives contact with a team, and profiling before optimizing.